 Aṣotele was created, in part, as a way for me to share my love of cartomancy in general merged with some of the iconographies one might see throughout West Africa as it pertains to spiritual and ritual masks and implements.
 This deck merges some aspects of playing cards, via the suits, much akin to the early beginnings to card throwing a lot of our spiritual ancestors used, as well as calling into focus proverbs native to our growth and Keys to better explain the story-like significance of the Fool’s journey.

-The Guide book, which is around 300+ pages long includes tarot combinations, explanations of upright and reversed meanings in love, money, friendship, family, career, and spirituality.
+The book, which is around 433 pages long includes a few tarot combinations, many explanations of upright and reversed meanings in love, money, friendship, family, career, and spirituality.
 It also includes suggested rituals, the history of the masks used in that card, the symbolic structure, universal laws, astrological ruling, and some work-book aspects.
 The book is DENSE.

 All in all, it comes with: